rogerfarrell/Notes/references/learning-log.md

 --------------------------------------------------------------------------------------------------------------------------------------
 date            description                                                         references
 --------------- ------------------------------------------------------------------- --------------------------------------------------
+2025-06-02      System Crafters is a great community with info about Guix and       <https://systemcrafters.net/>
+                Emacs.

+2025-06-02      Guix is a better, GNU clone of NixOS configured in Guile Scheme.    <https://guix.gnu.org/>

 2025-06-02      Literate programming is a way of documenting high-level code        <https://en.wikipedia.org/wiki/Literate_programming>
                 approaches by structuring the code files with prose.